 There has been quite a lot of debate recently concerning the enactment of the Leahy-Smith America Invents Act, with some pundits claiming the new first-to-file provisions, puts independent and small business inventors at a disadvantage.
 Generally, we believe that the AIA is a major step forward that will serve both the inventor community and the US technology business sector well both in the short and long term.
 It is, however, important to know that the AIA has put increased focus on swiftness in applying for a patent, as any procrastination can mean being second in the race to file first.
 It is for this reason that IDP Patent Services has put together a range of patent combo and kickstart packages, that allow fast filing of one or more provisional patent application(s), followed up by a final non-provisional application.
 We also offer larger packages that offer affordable patent application for a set of related applications.
 These packages are a terrific way for a start-up or growing company to establish a beginning patent “minefield”, protecting the innovation that is at the core of their future, while keeping costs at a minimum.

 How much would a long phone consultation reviewing my situation cost me?

 A first consultation is always free!
 We are happy to spend time with you, reviewing your particular patent situation, and advising you on what steps would be most cost-effective to obtain optimal protecting of your inventions.

 In doubt about new patent regulations?
 Not sure you have been working with the right patenting strategy?
 Have a great idea, but not sure what to do?
 Not sure you can afford patenting?
-Unsure how to file a patent?
+Unsure how to get a patent?
 Not sure how to patent a product or service?
-Noot sure if you really need a patent?
+Not sure if you really need a patent?

 Call us at 800-528-1997 for a free consultation!